Bipartisan funding bill for smaller police departments splits Wisconsin congressional reps in unusual way - NewsBreak

 Bipartisan funding bill for smaller police departments splits Wisconsin congressional reps in unusual way

-The Invest to Protect Act passed the House overwhelmingly — 360-64 — with heavy support from both Democrats and Republicans.
-Only 9 Democrats and 55 Republicans voted against it.
+The Invest to Protect Act passed the House overwhelmingly—360-64—with heavy support from Democrats and Republicans.
+Only nine Democrats and 55 Republicans voted against it.
 The bill also split the five Republican and three Democratic representatives from Wisconsin, with members of each party voting for and against the bill.

 Rep. Tom Tiffany, a Republican who represents much of northern Wisconsin and has been frequently critical of the “Defund the police” movement, voted against the measure.
 He did not respond to questions asking why he did not support a bill that would send funding to nearly all of the law enforcement agencies in his mostly rural district.